dylanocallaghan/M-S-3/README.md

 **Enable automatic deployment:**
 1. Click the Deploy tab
-1. In the Automatic deploys section, choose the branch you want to deploy from then click Enable Automation Deploys.
+1. In the Automatic Deploys section, choose the branch you want to deploy from and then click Enable Automation Deploys.

 ### Run Locally